cjlux/ros4pro_ObjectDetecction/README.md

-# tod_tf2
+# tod_tf2_tools
-Python scripts useful for Tensorflow Object Detection
+Python scripts & tools useful for working with the `Tensorflow Object Detection` API.